jjvanzon/Circular-Language-Spec/spec/type-safety-genericity-explicit.md

 the square *is* said to have a *delegated execution*.

-###### Original and Delegated Procedure Interface
+###### Original and Delegated Command Interface

-The interface of a procedure can be delegated to its definition target, but it can also be delegated by an interface line.
+The interface of a command can be delegated to its definition target, but it can also be delegated by an interface line.

 | ![](images/Type%20Safety,%20Genericity,%20Explicit.028.jpeg) | ![](images/Type%20Safety,%20Genericity,%20Explicit.029.jpeg) |
 |-----|-----|

 In both cases the interface is delegated.
-If a procedure symbol has no line at all, it has an original interface.
+If a command symbol has no line at all, it has an original interface.

 ![](images/Type%20Safety,%20Genericity,%20Explicit.030.jpeg)

 During execution the interface can change from being delegated to original and back.
 The original interface isn’t lost as soon as you delegate the interface.
 When you annul the delegation, then the original interface reappears.
 It was only temporarily hidden.
-Most procedure symbols don’t define an original interface, so most symbols don’t holds original interface systematics.
+Most command symbols don’t define an original interface, so most symbols don’t holds original interface systematics.

-The *use* of delegation of the interface is to fix the interface of a procedure and to use an already defined procedure interface.
+The *use* of delegation of the interface is to fix the interface of a command and to use an already defined command interface.

 |                         |                                 |
 |-------------------------|---------------------------------|